ivotron/popper2-paper/paper.md

 specify the environment dependencies for an application.

-The more complex the container image definition (a more complex `Dockerfile`), the more "monolithic" it gets, making it easier to.
+The more complex the container image definition (a more complex `Dockerfile`), the more "monolithic" it gets, and thus the less maintainable and reusable it is.
+On the other hand, if we have finer granularity, it's easier to maintain.
+Thus, we would like to break an experimentation pipeline down into a workflow, which makes it more modular and more maintainable.

-Instead, we can break it down into a workflow, which makes it more modular and more maintainable.
+Alternatives for this

 # Popper 2.0